GSA/federal-website-directory/README.md

 Important requirements when updating the directory file:
 - The file should be sorted alphabetically by Agency then Bureau then Website.
 - The Website field should not contain a protocol (e.g. https://), port (e.g. :8080), or path (e.g. /anything).
 In other words, it should only contain subdomains, root domains, and the top level domain (e.g. `x.y.gov`).
+- Furthermore, `www.` should not be included for any website.  https://www.x.gov should be represented as `x.gov` and https://www.x.y.gov should be represented as `x.y.gov` in the Website field.
 - The Agency and Bureau names should be pulled from and match exactly those in XXXXXXX file.